Back To Top

 Before you can choose the right career, you must learn about yourself.
 Think about your values, interests, soft skills, hard skills, and aptitudes, in combination with your personality.
 This will make some occupations appear a good fit and others inappropriate for you.

-Look hard at your skills, which includes both what you acquired from and outside of work.
+Look hard at your skills, which include both what you acquired from and outside of work.
 What do you do well?
 What skills do you look forward to using in the future?
 Ensure you have plenty of up-to-date evidence of skills development, learning, and voluntary activities.

 2. List Out Your Top Job Ingredients